-Match rates: Since the ad request is sent to the SSPs, DSPs, Ad Exchanges from an external ad server (not from user’s browser) match rate will be low.
+Match rates: Since the ad request is sent to the SSPs, DSPs, Ad Exchanges from an external ad server (not from the user’s browser) match rate will be low.
 Hence, bidding prices will also be lower than the client-side header bidding as the relevancy of ads will be diminished.

 Black Box: Ad Server will be in control and publishers have to rely completely on the server to pass the right values and decide the winner.
 Publishers consider this as a ‘Black Box Approach’.
 In browser-side, a publisher will be in control and can see what happens exactly.

 Client-Side Header Bidding Vs Server-Side Header Bidding – Which One is for You?

 If user experience* is more important than CPM for you, then the ideal way is to go with server-side header Bidding.
 If CPM is more important than user experience*, then the right way is to go with client-side header bidding.
 However, latency can be reduced if you add the ideal number of demand partners (i.e. 5-6), then page load speed can be improved to a great extent via client-side header bidding.

 *Note that we’re talking about very minimal differences here.
 For instance, there might be a few milliseconds difference when you execute and compare both the solution.